 Chile oil to taste

-1. In a stock pot over medium heat, simmer coconut milk and optional black cardamom, cinnamon, and mukrut peel, until oil begins to separate and small oil bubbles form at the surface.
-Depending on the quality of your coconut milk, this should take around 10 minutes.
+1. In a stock pot over medium heat, simmer coconut milk and optional black cardamom, cinnamon, and makrut peel, until oil begins to separate and small oil bubbles form at the surface.
+Depending on the quality of your coconut milk, this should take around 10 to 20 minutes.

 2. Add red curry paste and shrimp paste to the coconut milk and break apart with a wooden spoon.
 Add the chicken.
 Simmer until fully cooked through, around 10 minutes.

 3. Add chicken broth or water to the pot.
 When it returns to a simmer, season with fish sauce and sugar.
 Taste and add fish sauce for additional saltiness if desired.
 Depending on the spiciness of your red curry paste and your own heat tolerance, add chile flakes to taste.
 Continue to simmer on low while you complete the rest of the preparations.

-5. Bring a large pot of water to a rapid boil.
-Add remaining noodles to water and boil 2 minutes, stirring often.
+4. Bring a large pot of water to a rapid boil.
+Add noodles to water and boil 2 minutes, stirring often.
 Drain and shake out excess water.
 Divide noodles between soup bowls.
+Ladle coconut milk broth with chicken to cover the noodles.
+Stir noodles in broth to loosen.
 Top with shallots and mustard greens.
-Ladle coconut milks and chicken to cover the noodles.
-Stir noodles in broth to loosen.
-Divide the fried noodles among the bowls.
+If using: Divide fried noodles among the bowls.
 Top with cilantro and one lime wedge.
 Let eaters add additional lime juice and chile oil to taste.

 *You may know of makrut by its more common name, kaffir lime.
 The term kaffir is a highly offensive racial slur in South Africa.
 In Southeast Asia, it’s called makrut, and henceforth, hopefully, everywhere.